1936 Atlantic hurricane season

-The 1936 Atlantic hurricane season was fairly active, with 20 tropical cyclones recorded, 17 of which became tropical storms.
+The 1936 Atlantic hurricane season was a fairly active season, with 20 tropical cyclones recorded, 17 of which became tropical storms was tied with 2017.
 Seven storms became hurricanes, of which one became a major hurricane.
 In addition, the season was unusual in the fact that no storms moved across large portions of the Caribbean Sea.
 Seven storms, including three hurricanes, struck the United States.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 100 units, slightly higher than the 1931–1943 average of 91.2.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
-Thus, tropical depressions are not included here.
+Thus, tropical depressions are not included in the calculations.